AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 .. code-block:: bash

-   psxkernel(array range[, array selectData, riseTau, decayTau, amp])
+   psxkernel([array range, array selectData, riseTau, decayTau, amp])

-The function accepts one to five arguments.
+The function accepts zero to five arguments.

 range
-  either an explicit array in milliseconds, `cursors` or a text array with one or multiple epoch names, see also `data`
+  either an explicit array in milliseconds, `cursors` or a text array with one or multiple epoch names, see also `data`, defaults to the full range.

 select
   sweep and channels to operate on from the `select` operation